When considering retirement planning, it’s important to find a strategy that best fits your life—for today and in tomorrow.

 - With a fixed interest rate, you know in advance how much your annuity will grow and how much income it will pay out.
 This predictability is particularly helpful for people with a conservative risk tolerance.

-- The returns may come in fixed payments over a set number of years, fixed payments for the rest of your life or in a lump-sum payment.
+- The earnings may come in fixed payments over a set number of years, fixed payments for the rest of your life or in a lump-sum payment.

 - All or some of the interest is linked to a market index, such as the S&P 500, the Nasdaq 100 or the Dow Jones Industrial Average, subject to a cap.
-This creates the potential for more growth if the index performs well—and, at the same time, your annuity value is protected from any losses due to index performance.
+This creates the potential for more growth if the index performs well—and conversely offers protection from loss due to poor index performance.

 - Although your annuity’s interest is tied to the index's performance, your money is not directly invested in the market.
-This means that even in a volatile market, and if the index your annuity is tied to doesn’t perform well, your annuity doesn’t lose its value.
+This means that if the index your annuity is tied to doesn’t perform well, your annuity doesn’t lose its value due to market volatility.

 Here’s a look at the key differences between these two types of annuities in more detail.

-Fixed annuities are considered lower risk than fixed indexed annuities
+Fixed annuities are considered a lower risk than fixed index annuities

-Fixed annuities are considered the lowest risk annuity
+Fixed annuities are considered a lower risk annuity

-Fixed annuities may tend to pose less financial risk than other types of annuities and other investment products whose values rise and fall with the market.
-The predictable, guaranteed interest is one of the most attractive features of a fixed annuity.
-The return you earn isn't affected by market fluctuations, and the insurance company offering the product takes on all the investment risk.
+Fixed annuities may tend to pose less financial risk than other types of annuities and investment products whose values rise and fall with the market.
+The predictable, guaranteed interest rate is one of the most attractive features of a fixed annuity.
+And with certain types of fixed annuities, like a

-As with most annuities, if you want to withdraw money from your fixed annuity earlier than scheduled, you’ll likely incur a penalty charge—which sometimes can be hefty.
-In some cases (depending on when you make the withdrawal and how much you take out), it even can result in a loss of your annuity value.
+As with most annuities, if you want to withdraw money from your fixed annuity earlier than scheduled, you’ll likely incur a penalty, or surrender charge—which sometimes can be hefty.
+Depending on when you make the withdrawal and how much you take out, the penalty may even result in a loss of value in your annuity.
+In addition, withdrawals made prior to age 59 ½ may be subject to a 10 percent federal tax penalty based on the fact the annuity is tax-deferred.

-The interest, if any, on a fixed indexed annuity is tied to an index.
-Since the interest is tied to a stock market index, the interest credited either will benefit or suffer based on market performance.
-They can be an attractive option when you want to balance growth and stability in your retirement portfolio.
+The interest, if any, on a fixed index annuity is tied to an index.
+Since the interest is tied to a stock market index, the interest credited will either benefit or suffer, based on market performance.
+A fixed index annuity can be an attractive option when you want to balance growth and stability in your retirement portfolio.

 Like a fixed annuity, fixed index annuities are not particularly liquid investments.
 If you need to withdraw funds earlier than the annuity’s specified time frame you may face surrender charges as high as 10%.

-Fixed annuities have a steady rate of return while fixed indexed annuities have variable rates of return
+Fixed annuities offer a fixed interest rate while fixed index annuities offer variable rates

-The rate of return, the guarantees built in, is one of the most notable differences between fixed and fixed indexed annuities.
+The fixed interest rate, the built-in guarantee, is one of the most notable differences between fixed and fixed index annuities.

-The minimum rate of return on fixed annuities may be lower than other types of annuities because of the guarantees built in.
-However, you trade potentially benefiting from market upswings and not keeping pace with inflation for the predictability.
+The minimum guaranteed interest rate on a fixed annuity may be lower than other types of annuities.
+You are trading potentially benefiting from market upswings and/or not keeping pace with inflation.

-Fixed indexed annuities interest is tied to the performance of a specified index
+Fixed index annuity interest is tied to the performance of a specific index

-Fixed indexed annuities have the benefit of potentially offering a higher rate of interest when the index performs well, but principal protection when the index suffers losses.
-However, in exchange for this protection against losses, there may be a cap on the maximum interest you can receive.
-Or your return may be limited to a percentage (for example, 70%) of the index’s actual return rate.
+Fixed index annuities have the benefit of potentially offering a higher guaranteed interest rate when an index performs well, and principal protection when the index suffers losses.
+In exchange for this protection against losses, there may be a cap on the maximum earnings you can receive, or your earnings may be limited to a percentage (for example, 70%) of the index’s adjusted value.

 | ||